 Classic ketogenic diets don’t make any distinction about the quality and sourcing of your meats.
 Most diet researchers who are looking to help people lose weight quickly in a clinical setting don’t care if they eat grass-fed organic beef versus ground chuck that comes from a feedlot—but we do.
 There are proven nutritional benefits to consuming naturally sourced vs. conventional meats, especially in the long term.
 Do your best to eat organic, pasture-raised meats: red meat, chicken and turkey, and game meats.
 The Mod Keto diet we like uses these whenever possible.

 Preferably from pasture-raised hens and high in omega-3 fats (for the same reasons as organic meat).

 Always wild caught if possible and the fattier the better.
-Salmon, tuna, trout, mackerel, and sardines are popular choices, whereas the larger predatory fish like tuna and swordfish are typically high in toxic metals like mercury and should therefore be avoided.
+Salmon, trout, mackerel, and sardines are popular choices, whereas the larger predatory fish like tuna and swordfish are typically high in toxic metals like mercury and should be avoided most of the time.

 Organic and from grass-fed cows is crucial here.
 Butter, cream, unprocessed cheese (cheddar, not Velveeta).
 Note: milk is NOT included due to its carb content.

 Greens, peppers, onions, garlic, cauliflower, and so on.
 Although technically a fruit, and fruit intake should be limited (see “What Can’t I Eat on a Ketogenic Diet” below), tomatoes are allowed, as they’re low in carbs.